CYCOGS® Hybrid Snake Arms

 In addition, the snake arms can ease nurse workloads and perform some repetitive patient physical therapy

-snake arm is capable of performing work within the spherical or donut-shaped working envelope
+snake arm is capable of performing work within the donut-shaped or

 about the Robot or platform axis.